hardbyte/rpython-post/readme.md

 reading his treatment in
 [Pratt Parsers: Expression Parsing Made Easy](http://journal.stuffwithstuff.com/2011/03/19/pratt-parsers-expression-parsing-made-easy/) which explains the magic behind the parsing component.
 Our only major difference is instead of creating an AST we are going to directly emit bytecode for our VM.

-Now that I've absolved myself from explaining this tricky concept, I'll
-discuss some of the code from [`compiler.py`](section-4-compiler/compiler.py), and walk through what happens for a particular rule.
+Now that I've absolved myself from taking responsibility in explaining this somewhat tricky concept, I'll discuss some of the code from [`compiler.py`](section-4-compiler/compiler.py), and walk through what happens for a particular rule.

 I'll jump straight to the juicy bit the table of parse rules.
 We define a `ParseRule` for each token, and each rule comprises: